Sebastian-Fitzner/veams.org/resources/templating/data/pages/veams/teasers/home/static-sites.md

-Use Assemble and HandlebarsJS to compile templates to HTML.
+Use Mangony or Assemble to compile handlebars templates to HTML.

 With our custom helpers we provide a way to scale a project really well.